Skip to content

 # πŸš€ Use registered molds with @name

-fimod s -i data.json -m @cleanup # from default registry
+fimod s -i data.json -m @cleanup # searches all registries in priority order

 fimod s -i data.json -m @company/normalize # from specific registry